 SHA transitioned to site-based waiting lists in 2019.
-We currently have waiting lists for the 270 public housing units, and the 176 low-income housing tax credit units undergoing RAD renovations.
+It currently has waiting lists for the 270 public housing units, and the 176 low-income housing tax credit units undergoing RAD renovations.
 All of these waiting lists are open.
 SHA may close the waiting list when the estimated waiting period for housing applicants reaches 12 months for the most current applicants.
 The waiting list for Public Housing is currently 649 applicants.

 Currently, the Housing Choice Voucher program waiting list is closed to applicants.
 The waiting list is currently comprised of 1,035 applicants.
-The baseline for this program is 756 vouchers, which includes 15 HUD-VASH vouchers, awarded during FY2020, representing an annual budget authority of approximately \$3.2 million.
+The baseline for this program is 932 vouchers, which includes 15 HUD-VASH vouchers and 213 project-based voucher units, of which 37 are for the Harnett Training School; 50 for Matthews Court; and 126 for Garden Street and Gilmore Terrace, representing an annual budget authority of approximately \$4.5 million.

 If the waiting list for any program falls below a level where the agency will be able to assist each family within one year, SHA will reopen the waiting list.
 SHA conducts outreach to potential clients by advertising in the local news media and distributing Public Housing and HCV program brochures/flyers to community centers and service providers.
 SHA serves on community focus/action groups and makes presentations about its programs to various service providers.
+SHA will create a Facebook page as a social outlet for distribution of information.